This section describes how to install the Open edX Developer Stack.

 The Open edX Developer Stack, known as Devstack, is a Vagrant instance designed for local development.

-Devstack Uses the same system requirements as Open edX Fullstack.
+Devstack uses the same system requirements as Open edX Fullstack.
 This allows you to discover and fix system configuration issues early in development.

 See the Vagrant documentation for more information.

-Devstack includes the following edX components:
+Devstack includes the following edX components.

-Devstack also includes a demo edX course.
+Devstack also includes a demonstration edX course.

 To install and run Devstack, you must first install the following required software.